solotrainingcp/VinforDataThon/TechnicalReport.md

 * rolling minimum
 * rolling maximum

-These features help the model learn short-term momentum, medium-term trend, yearly recurrence, local volatility, and deviations from recent sales levels.
+These features help the model understand recent trend, volatility, and deviation from historical baselines.

+## 6.5 Recent-Regime Features

+The model includes indicators for the latest observed business regime.
+These features allow the model to treat recent years differently from earlier years.

+This is important because the most recent data has a different level and trend compared with older history.
+Older years remain useful for learning seasonality, but recent years are more useful for predicting the future level of sales.

 ---

-## 5. Modeling Approach
+## 7. Modeling Approach

-The final solution uses an ensemble instead of relying on a single model.

-## 5.1 Recent-Period Seasonal Ensemble
+## 7.1 Recent-Period Seasonal Ensemble

-The first model is a seasonal ensemble based on multiple forecasting assumptions:
+The first major component is a recent-period seasonal ensemble.

+This model generates forecasts using multiple assumptions:

 * same-day-last-year behavior
 * day-of-year seasonal profile
-* month-day profile
+* month-day seasonal profile
-* month-weekday profile
+* month-weekday seasonal profile
 * recent-period growth trend
 * recent-year weighted seasonality